Flooding in Madagascar's capital kills 14, uproots thousands

 "Because of problems with the drainage system in the city, it is proving hard to channel the waters and the pumping stations are running at full capacity," said Philippe Rateloson, head of the authority charged with protection against flooding.

-Antananarivo and its environs have been pummeled by heavy rains since February 14.
+Antananarivo and its environs have been pummelled by heavy rains since February 14.
 Last month, tropical storm Chedza killed 80 people across the island.

 Mineral-rich Madagascar has been struggling to rebuild its economy following a 2009 coup that scared away donors and investors.